 The annual International Motorcycle Show (IMS) series is off to a great start with lots of new products and motorcycles women riders are excited about.
-The show kicked off in Long Beach, California, in November and traveled to New York City in December.
+The show kicked off in Long Beach, California, in November 2018 and traveled to New York City in December.
 The next one hits Denver for the first time January 17–19, and WRN will be there.
-Use code WRN20 to save $3 off admission and please come say hello to us in booth #1747.
+Please come say hello to us in booth #1747.

 Did we mention that there are tons of new bikes at the IMS?
 Many manufacturers are bringing exciting new models for the public to demo and try on for size, and there are even Zero brand electric motorcycles available to test in the indoor “Discover the Ride” area.